jtaki/simple_auth/readme.md

 - [x] Doesn't sound like registration is actually writing to json
 - [ ] Email format validation
 - [ ] change password to password field
+- [ ] if user refreshes at registration success page, they should somehow go to login vs back to registration?